ebryerwork/icds_docs/docs/handling-data/file-storage.md

 - **home** – for configuration files, and links to work, group, and scratch.
 - **work** – for your own work; only you have read-write access to your home and work directories.
-- **group** – for collaborative work.  group space is owned by a PI;
-by default, group members have read access to all files in group.
-Space in group is not free, and is sold in 5 TB increments.
-- **scratch**  – for temporary storage of large files.  scratch is *not backed up*, and files older than 30 days are *automatically deleted*.
+- **scratch**  – for temporary storage of large files.  scratch is *not backed up*, and files with a last modified time stamp older than 30 days will be *automatically deleted*.

+Additionally, PI-owned **group** storage directories are availalbe for purchase.
+These are designed for collaborative work or group level software.

-Files in home, work, and group are backed up by a sequence of daily "snapshots".
+Files in home, work, and group are backed up by a sequence of daily "snapshots" which are kept for 90 days.
+To have files restored from a snapshot, email Client Support at icds@psu.edu
-Snapshots are not saved beyond xxx days.
-If you mistakenly delete a file, you can request it to be restored from a snapshot.
-Try to avoid this.

 ## Archive storage

 To store infrequently-used files, low-cost archive storage can be purchased.
-The Collab Archive is only accessible via the [Globus][globus] web interface, so access is not quick or convenient.
+Archive is only accessible via the [Globus][globus] web interface, so access is not quick or convenient.
 If you store a directory that contains many files, you should pack the directory into a single file with `tar`